 7. Rental Property Management

 Once your property is all set to put out on rent, different management issues take center stage.
 Rental Property Management involves hiring someone who will manage the rental property, keep it in good condition and keep track of timely payments.
-If you're going to be too bust to manage the rental property, hiring a manager is a stress-free option.
+If you’re going to be too busy to manage the rental property, hiring a manager is a stress-free option.
 To ensure an appropriate workflow, get a system in place before handing over duties.
 You can form your system by answering these questions:

 - Who will interact with tenants and explain the details?

 - Who will be responsible for performing maintenance and repairs in case of urgency?

 - Will you be able to handle all the responsibilities beginning from contacting tenants to water supply, maintenance, etc.?